- Those who can engage in their research remotely should continue to do so and should only be on campus when absolutely necessary.

 - Alternatively, research personnel could consider alternating week on/week off scheduling.
-These approaches would maximize the number of personnel who could return to campus while maintaining appropriate physical distancing.
+These approaches would maximize the number of personnel who could be actively involved in research while maintaining appropriate physical distancing.

-- EH&S has confirmed that sanitizing materials can be procured and provided to each laboratory.
-Research personnel within a given lab must appropriately sanitize their areas using guidance to be provided, as custodial staff will not enter labs for cleaning/sanitizing.
+- EH&S will provide sanitizing materials to each laboratory once the individual Return to Research plan is approved.
+Research personnel within a given lab must appropriately sanitize their areas, as custodial staff will not enter labs for cleaning/sanitizing.